MichalJakobczyk1/MVCproject/README.md

 - Create database
 - Define your connection string
 (Search > SQL Server Object Explorer > Open your database > Right Click: properties > Copy your connection striung and paste it as Deafult in appsettings.json)
-- add-migartion InitialCreate in Console package manager
+- add-migration InitialCreate in Console package manager
 - update-database in Console package manager
 - Launch and enjoy the project